 There is a section for adding a Secret Token.
 Whatever is added in this section, Gitlab will add it to all of the Webhook triggers.
 Inside the Webhook, the Developer must include logic to verify the Secret Token.
 This is done to ensure no malicious entity is able to push data to the GitLab Webhook.

-Step 3: Enter the URL and Secret Token as mentioned in the above step.
+Step 4: Enter the URL and Secret Token mentioned in the above step.
 Tick the events that you want to be notified about.
 In this case, let’s move forward with ‘Push’ events.
-This means everything a Developer pushes to the repository the webhook will be triggered.
-Ensure that you have ticked the SSL verification for security as shown below.
+This means that everything a Developer pushes to the repository will trigger the webhook.
+Ensure that you have ticked the SSL verification for security, as shown below.

 GitLab Webhook - Add Webhook